Harold Godwinson was born to Godwin, Earl of Wessex

 appeared in the sky.
 It was seen as a bad omen by the Anglo-Saxons.

-Harold Godwinson married Edith, daughter of the Earl of Mercia.
-This was likely a political marriage to strenghten ties with Mercia and ensure Harold has support in case his rule was challenged.
+Harold Godwinson married Edith, sister of the Earl of Mercia.
+This was likely a political marriage to strengthen ties with Mercia and ensure Harold has support in case his rule was challenged.
 Harold’s two sons by Edith, Harold and Ulf, were born after his death.

 It is believed that Harold’s brother, Tostig, attempted to form an alliance with William Duke of Normandy but William was not interested.

 1066 (5th May)

 Harold’s brother Tostig had been provided with ships by his brother-in-law, Count Baldwin V of Flanders and made a series of raids along the South Coast and landed on the Isle of Wight.

 1066 (20th May)

 William made a case against Harold breaking an oath sworn on holy relics to support his claim to the throne and had broken the oath.
 He was successful and gained papal backing for his invasion.
 The Pope sent him a banner to carry into battle.

 1066 (late Spring)